 DMV.com’s trusted partner for online driver’s education is approved by the Indiana Bureau of Motor Vehicles.
 DriversEd.com has trained over 11 million drivers, offering 100% online courses that come with a full money-back guarantee and free unlimited permit practice tests.
 Your recognized certificate of completion will be sent directly to you, so that you can submit it to the IN BMV.
 After enrolling in our recommended course, you will be able to enjoy all of the advantages of traditional drivers ed on your own schedule and on any computer or mobile device.

 If drivers ed online courses are not an option for you, traditional driving classes with approved instructors are also available in Indiana through various private companies.
 First time driving with instructors can be inconvenient for students, as these courses are only offered in certain locations and at certain times of the day.
 Thus, most students prefer to enroll in online driving courses, because of the inflexibility of private in-person driving schools in Indiana.

 First time driver classes can also be taken in person at various local high schools in Indiana.
 However, these traditional driving lessons can be even more difficult to fit into your schedule than the private company courses because of the restrictions presented by school hours.
 Furthermore, because taking driving classes online provides students with the same material as in-person courses, most first-time drivers opt for online enrollment.

 Drivers education in Indiana is mandatory for some drivers and optional for others.
 Drivers ed allows novice drivers to practice safer driving habits and become overall better and more responsible drivers.
 DMV driving classes cover important topics such as road rules and regulations and techniques to improve driving skills.
-The IN BMV requires drivers who are younger than 16 years of age to attain a drivers education certificate in order to qualify for an IN learners permit.
+The IN BMV requires drivers who are younger than 16 years of age to attain a drivers education certificate in order to qualify for a permit to drive in Indiana.

 Benefits of Taking Drivers Education Courses